rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 3. Open up the config file you created above in your text editor.
 Type:

     ```
     [root@localhost tripwire]# vi twcfg.txt
     ```

 Edit the file to look like the sample file below:

+!!!
+NOTE
-( NOTE: The newly added and changed variables have been highlighted for you )
+    The newly added and changed variables have been highlighted for you

     ```
     1 ROOT                     =/usr/sbin